 Warden Park has increasingly strong links with leading independent schools in the area including: Ardingly, Brighton College; Burgess Hill School for Girls and Hurst College.
 We encourage Warden Park students to apply for scholarships to these independent fee-paying schools for their 6th form education should this be appropriate to their needs and aspirations.

 In Key Stage 4 the curriculum becomes more flexible and differentiated.
+In September 2017 we will begin offering a three year key stage 4.
+This will enable students to personalise their learning at an earlier stage and enhance students’ knowledge and understanding throughout their chosen pathways.
 The core or entitlement curriculum includes the following subjects most of which lead to a GCSE qualification or the equivalent:

 Students can follow further courses to match their interests, skills and aspirations.
 These include: